 We live in exciting times when technology is like a window to the world.
 When we were introduced to the internet, we tipped off the dominoes to an era of globalization.
 A world where everyone is connected and you can explore every corner of the globe from the comfort of your own home.
 Sure, there might have been some limitations, but now even those seem to be diminishing completely.
 And what’s more is we have newer technology, like VR, which is taking our exploratory experiences to the next level!

-We have the opportunity to watch entire travel documentary films in a 360 degree format!
-TV producer Daniel Chase is is currently filming an ambitious project of this kind called Chasing the World.
-In his documentaries you can experience a variety of scenes, ranging from temples in Nepal, hot air balloon riding in Myanmar, explorations in Machu Picchu in Peru, or a tribal ritual wedding in the Philippines.
+We have the opportunity to watch entire travel documentary films in a 360-degree format!
+TV producer Daniel Chase is currently filming an ambitious project of this kind called Chasing the World.
+In his documentaries, you can experience a variety of scenes, ranging from temples in Nepal, hot air balloon riding in Myanmar, explorations in Machu Picchu in Peru, or a tribal ritual wedding in the Philippines.

 The proof is in the numbers, as it seems this experiment is paying off.
 Renowned tour operating company, Thomas Cook, worked with Visualise in order to see how VR Marketing would affect their booking.
 They created a VR holiday experience through their “Try Before You Fly” series and got positive results.
 Aside from being nominated for several innovation awards, they saw a significant change in the conversion rate for bookings made after viewing the VR content.

-The final results of their study? “ In the first 3 months it generated flights and hotel bookings totaling £12k in UK and Germany and has seen a 40% return on investment.
-There was an 180% uplift in New York excursions revenue proving that what people do in the destination is just as important as going to the destination itself.” - Visualize
+The final results of their study? “ In the first 3 months, it generated flights and hotel bookings totaling £12k in UK and Germany and has seen a 40% return on investment.
+There was a 180% uplift in New York excursions revenue proving that what people do in the destination is just as important as going to the destination itself.” - Visualize

 The convenience is easy to see.
 Using Virtual Reality you can walk through a hotel before booking it, you can plan your itinerary based on your preferences after exploring virtually, and all in an immersive way that beats the traditional options out there today.